vizplus/viz-cookbook/en/plugins-api.md

   "VIZ5iCdUDKypJU3iCp1vbkTk5P7hEW1GgK6E75V1yZZznGU7NuV32"
 ]
 ```
- - **get_proposed_transactions** — returns all proposed transactions to the account (attributes: account, from — the initial transaction number, limit — the threshold value); возвращает все предложенные транзакции к аккаунту (атрибуты account, from — начальный номер транзакции, limit — пороговое значение);
+ - **get_proposed_transactions** — returns all proposed transactions to the account (attributes: account, from — the initial transaction number, limit — the threshold value); returns all proposed transactions to the account (attributes: account, from - the initial transaction number, limit - the threshold value)
  - **get_recovery_request** — returns data on the request to restore access to the account;
  - **get_required_signatures** —returns the public keys from the suggested ones that are necessary for signing the transaction (you need to send the transaction without a signature and provide the public keys);